soystemd/ZSH-Cygwin-Cmder-on-Windows/README.md

 # zsh in windows

+This guide shows you how to install a nice Cmder terminal in Windows, with cygwin-zsh and a context-menu button to open the terminal in that path.

+## how-to

 1. Insall cygwin, cmder and zsh via this guide
  (pdf of the webpage is also in the repo):